 I also realize during my child’s enrollment at the school, I will be informed from time to time, formally or informally, of various changes in school and/or Diocesan policies.
 I understand the school and/or Diocese reserves the right to change policies at any time without advance notice.
 I further understand it is required for me to sign this form.

-This form is due the first day of school.
+This form is due the by the end of the first week of school.

 Signed: